Skip to main content

 Especially those who are living alone.
 Regular phone calls, video chats, or short visits from family members can help maintain emotional well-being.
 Even brief interactions can lift their mood and keep them connected to the world around them.

-I usually try to take time off for their birthdays so I can take them out, or we’ll get together with my brother over the weekend to celebrate.
-Whenever I have an off-in-lieu day, I use it as an opportunity to head back and hang out with them.
+I usually try to take leave for their birthdays so I can take them out, or we’ll get together with my brother over the weekend to celebrate.
+Whenever I have an off-in-lieu, I use it as an opportunity to head back and hang out with them.
 Luckily, I have my tortoise around for them to care for although it didn't need much care, just feed, change water and let it roam around the house.
+Effortless.

 Lunch with them, talk in person, that's companionship